ymirapp/docs/docs/reference/configuration.md

 ::: warning API gateway timeout
 The 30 second timeout limit when using an API gateway is due to AWS API Gateway limits.
 This cannot be modified.

-This can be a significant technical hurdle if your WordPress site has long-running operations that take more than 30 seconds to complete.
+This can be a significant technical hurdle if your PHP application has long-running operations that take more than 30 seconds to complete.
 In that scenario, these operations should be offloaded to a WP-CLI command (using the `console` function) or an external service.
 :::

 ### console